Skip to main content

 Survivors of wrong-way crashes frequently suffer:

 Given the extreme fatality rate, many wrong-way crashes result in wrongful death claims.
-NC's wrongful death statute allows the personal representative of the deceased person's estate to file a claim for the benefit of the surviving family.
+NC's wrongful death statute has specific requirements that families must understand.

 Contributory Negligence: Rarely Applies